 Flexibility is 100 per cent online learning – but that doesn’t mean you’ll be studying alone.
 RMIT Online has been designed to enable connections with other students to share ideas, organise study groups and find support when you need it.

-You’ll also have one-on-one support from our study concierge who specialises in project managing your study to keep you motivated and help you reach your goals.
+You’ll also have one-on-one support from our study advisor, who specialises in project managing your study to keep you motivated and help you reach your goals.

-Learn more about how RMIT Online’s Graduate Diploma in Project Management can take your project management career by visiting the website or calling 1300 701 171.
+Learn more about how RMIT Online’s Graduate Diploma in Project Management can further your project management career by visiting the website or calling 1300 701 171.